jsdelivrbot/nu-ashworld/README.md

 > Roughly in the order of "I'd like to do this the most", `DESC`.

+- [ ] XP per fight is determined by the player HP (multiplier?)
+- [ ] Fight result is not "You won / You lost" but the final HP etc.
 - [ ] HP [is determined by](http://fallout.wikia.com/wiki/Hit_Points#Fallout_and_Fallout_2) level + strength + endurance
 - [ ] Anti-spam measures for the signup form
 - [ ] Ticks, capped, once per ... what, an hour?
 (ENV flag to make it go faster for debug/testing purposes?)
+- [ ] Loading screens keep the previous data, there's just a spinner or something
 - [ ] Timestamps in the messages
-- [ ] Visibility of some "next tick in/at ..." information
 - [ ] Skills
 - [ ] Skills influence fight (and SPECIAL influences it too, a bit more than it does currently)
+- [ ] Move to full-fledged SQL before the current style gets unwieldy
+- [ ] Migrations between DB states
+- [ ] Think about putting some "you've healed" msg to players' queues on each Heal tick
+- [ ] Design (that Adminator bootstrap template looks nice, but it's 1MB, blah.
+Do it myself?
+And in black/green FO2 theme?
+And with FO2 fonts?
+YESSS)
+- [ ] Visibility of some "next tick in/at ..." information
 - [ ] FO2 Map
-- [ ] Move to full-fledged SQL before the current style gets unwieldy
 - [ ] Inventory
 - [ ] Gathering system?
 Do we want to be that kind of game?
 Or more like "kill everything in random encounters and take the loot"?
-- [ ] SPECIAL stat system influences the fight (a bit)
 - [ ] NPC shops
 - [ ] Player auction house / market / Grand Exchange / whatever you want to call it
-- [ ] Think about putting some "you've healed" msg to players' queues on each Heal tick
-- [ ] Design (that Adminator bootstrap template looks nice, but it's 1MB, blah.
-Do it myself?
-And in black/green FO2 theme?
-And with FO2 fonts?
-YESSS)
-- [ ] Investigate bidirectional websockets in 0.19 ([somebody did it like this](https://github.com/danneu/elm-mmo))
+- [ ] Investigate bidirectional websockets in Elm 0.19 ([somebody did it like this](https://github.com/danneu/elm-mmo))

 ## Done: